 Where can I get one?

-Currently you can get them at their website for $169.
+Currently you can get them on Amazon for about $170.

-I called up the warranty number and talked to John who said if you don’t like it, and didn’t destroy it, you can return it for a refund.
+I called up their warranty number and talked to John who said if you don’t like it, and didn’t destroy it, you can return it for a refund.
 You will be out shipping.

 Tech issues along the way